The best type of shoes to wear to the gym is going to depend on your workout, your body, and your goals. At a glance, here’s what I suggest:

 - General weightlifting: sneakers with a minimal arch or minimalist shoes

 That’s the takeaway, but let’s go a little more in depth such that (1) you can understand why I made these recommendations and (2) to ensure that you do indeed fit into one of the above categories.

-Footwear in the USA is a $54 billion market1.
+First, a little background: footwear in the United States is a $54 billion market1.
 That’s huge.
-With so many shoes available, what shoes should you wear in the gym?
+With so many shoes available, you have a ton of options to choose from.

 Let’s take a look at each of the major categories.

 Now before you start drafting an email to me combating my analysis of running shoes, know this: This isn’t a blog post about running shoes.

 I’ve read McDougell’s book Born to Run, ran half marathons in FiveFingers because of it and now I don’t even run at all.
 But I know enough about running to know that the shod-free running debate has been hammered pretty good at this point.
 I won’t belabor the topic any more.

 But let’s talk a little bit about running shoes in general terms.

 When I was growing up I used to refer to all lace up athletic shoes as ‘tennis shoes.’
 For whatever reason the name just stuck.
 And maybe I’m overgeneralizing yet again by referring to any sort of athletic shoe as a running shoe.
 But I think it’s a fair assumption because with running being the most prolific form of recreation today, everyone has some sort of running shoe in their closet.
 These are the shoes most people are going to lace up when they hit they gym.